Sexually Transmitted Infections

 About gonorrhoea

 Gonorrhoea is a widespread sexually transmitted infection that is treatable in most cases with antibiotics.
-However, resistant strains of gonorrhoea are on the rise all around the world, including three new cases of “super-gonorrhoea” in the UK alone in early 2022.
-The World Health Organization has thus labelled Neisseria gonorrhoeae—the bacteria that causes gonorrhoea—a priority pathogen in urgent need of new treatments.
+However, resistant strains of Neisseria gonorrhoeae, the bacteria responsible for gonorrhoea, are on the rise all around the world, including in early 2022 three new cases of “super-gonorrhoea” in the UK alone.
+The World Health Organization has thus labelled Neisseria gonorrhoeae a priority pathogen in urgent need of new treatments.

 If left untreated or when untreatable, gonorrhoea can cause serious, lifelong consequences in men and women, and can amplify the spread of HIV in high-prevalence settings.